-

 Lab Team

-The team of students and researchers in my Climate and Coastal Ecosystem Laboratory (CCEL) study an array of interdisciplinary climate problems, from the fate of the world's coral reefs to the challenges of adaptation in the developing world.
+The team of students and researchers in my Climate and Coastal Ecosystem Laboratory (CCEL) study an array of interdisciplinary climate problems, from ocean warming to sea-level rise to the challenge of eliminating climate-warming emissions.

 Kiribati Research